-As one of the Capital’s main event parks, it hosts national festivities such as Canada Day and Winterlude.
+As one of the Capital’s main event parks, Jacques-Cartier Park hosts national festivities such as Canada Day and Winterlude.

 This park is also great for cycling: from here, you can take the recreational pathway to the Capital’s downtown core, seek out nature at Leamy Lake or explore Gatineau Park — and beyond.
 In the park, you will find the Hull Marina, which has a public dock for sightseeing and watching the cruise boats.